 Between now and sometime on 11 December - the deadline for finishing the 2nd Leg - there's an opportunity to register, name, design (paint), and launch your virtual yacht.
 During this interval, you will be able to test-drive your yacht.
 And I'll have a boat in the water, giving you pointers.
 The game allows for communications between boats.

 So, I hope some readers, you valiant few, will take me up on this invitation.
-In hopeful anticipation, I'm hoisting my very excellent second glass of Nerello del Bastardo Marchesi di Montecristo to all who do, as well as to an end to a diminution of politics.
+In hopeful anticipation, I'm hoisting my very excellent second glass of Nerello del Bastardo Marchesi di Montecristo to all who do, as well as to a diminution of politics.

 Monday, November 17, 2008